NOTICE OF PRIVACY PRACTICES

 What Rights Do You Have Regarding Your Medical Information?

 The Right to Amend or Correct.
-If you feel that your medical information is incorrect or incomplete, you have the right to ask us to correct or amend the information.
+If you believe that your medical information is incorrect or incomplete, you have the right to ask us to correct or amend the information.
 We will require that you submit the request in writing and explain your reasons for asking for an amendment.
 In some cases, we do not have to agree to your request.

 The Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters by a different means or at a different location than what we are currently doing.
 In limited circumstances, we do not have to agree to your request.